sunanda-thompson/sunanda-thompson/README.md

 ## 👩🏽‍💻 About Me

 I'm a versatile IT professional with a Master's in **Information Security & Digital Forensics** and hands-on experience across cybersecurity, technical support, web development, and database systems.
-I'm building my GitHub as a portfolio of real, practical projects spanning the IT areas I work in and care about most.
+I'm building my GitHub as a portfolio of real, practical projects spanning the IT areas I worked in and care about most.

-- 🔐 Working towards building and leveling up my **IT Skills**
+- 🔐 Working towards leveling up my **IT Skills**
-- 🗄️ Building projects in **SQL, databases, and data analytics**
+- 🗄️ Building side projects to land a **job**!
 - 🛡️ ISC² **Certified in Cybersecurity (CC)** — 2025
 - 📍 Based in **Texas**
 - ⚡ Outside of tech: fantasy romance books, Chinese & Korean dramas